getredash/redash/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Redash.
 These are guidelines, not rules, please use your best judgement and feel free to propose changes to this document in a pull request.

+:star: If you already here and love the project, please make sure to press the Star button. :smile: :+1: :star:

 ## Quick Links:

 - [Feature Roadmap](https://trello.com/b/b2LUHU7A/re-dash-roadmap)